Get

 Image Credit: Masarik, Shutterstock

-8. Change Up Mealtime in Multi-pet Homes
+8. Different Mealtimes in Multi-pet Homes

-If your dog is experiencing anxiety around mealtimes and you have multiple pets all eating at the same time, you might want to separate them.
+If your dog is experiencing anxiety around mealtimes and you have multiple pets eating at the same time, you might want to separate them.
 You can try feeding them at different times, in separate rooms, or on opposite sides of the room, particularly if there are any resource-guarding issues.

-9. Use Snuffle and Lick Mats
+9. Snuffle and Lick Mats

 dog licking the frozen lick mat